Last Updated on February 16, 2024 by Chuck Wilson

 How To Test Your Series Golf Cart Motor For Functionality

-Using a floor jack, raise the back wheels of the cart, so they’re no longer touching the pavement.
+Test your series golf cart by using a floor jack.
+Raise the back wheels of the cart, so they’re no longer touching the pavement.
 Naturally, the key switch is off since you’ve already removed the cables from the motor.

 What Is The Difference Between Series and Sepex Motors?